-The mission of the Department of Human Resources' Social Services Administration is to support and enable local departments of social services in each jurisdiction of the State of Maryland, in cooperation with community partners, to employ strategies to prevent child abuse and neglect, protect vulnerable children and adults, support family stability, and promote customer independence.
+The mission of the Department of Human Resources' Social Services Administration is to support and enable local departments of social services in each of Maryland's jurisdictions, in cooperation with community partners, to employ strategies to prevent child abuse and neglect, protect vulnerable children and adults, support family stability, and promote customer independence.
 Local departments of social services and the DHR Central Office, through partnerships with families, communities, businesses, and public and private agencies, promote customer independence and protect vulnerable children and adults.